majisti/boilerplate/README.md

 Add to your `/etc/host` file:

 ```
-127.0.0.1   majisti.skeleton
+127.0.0.1   majisti.local
 ```

 ##Usage

-- Browse the site at `http://majisti.skeleton` or `http://majisti.skeleton:port` if you used a different port.
+- Browse the site at `http://majisti.local` or `http://majisti.local:port` if you used a different port.
 - You can also boot the tmux terminal using `sh tmux.sh`

 # Continuous Integration